 1. IDrive is the best cloud storage provider (opens in new tab)

-IDrive, the cloud storage veteran, delivers tons of storage online for an incredibly small outlay.
-5TB for $3.48 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.
+5TB 10TB for $3.98 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.

-2. pCloud provides a lifetime cloud storage subscription (opens in new tab)
+3. pCloud offers a lifetime cloud storage subscription (opens in new tab)

 The Swiss-based company is more expensive than the competition but the one-off payment means that you won't have to worry about renewal fees that can be very horrendously expensive. $350 for 10 years is less than $3 per month.